sveawebpay/php-integration/README.md

 $myResponse = $myDeliverOrderRequest->doRequest();
 ?>
 ```
-The above example can be found in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/firstdeliver/" target="_blank">example/firstdeliver</a> folder.
+A similar example can be found in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/firstdeliver/" target="_blank">example/firstdeliver</a> folder.

 #### 6.2.3 On using WebPay::deliverOrder with order rows
 WebPay::deliverOrder may be used to partially deliver, amend or credit an order, by specifying order rows using the DeliverOrderBuilder addOrderRow() method.
 We recommend using WebPayAdmin::deliverOrderRows to partially deliver an order and WebPayAdmin::creditOrderRows to credit an order.